Dias-Lab/plot_kfold_cv/README.md

 This is a small plotting module that will run k-fold cross-validations, calculate AUC, specificity, and sensitivity, and make AUROC plots.

+## Prerequisites

+- sklearn
+- numpy
+- matplotlib

-## Download
+## Getting started

-Before using this module you have to download it to the same location where is your own python script that will use this module.
+Before using this module you have to download and copy the file *plot_kfold_cv.py* to the same location where is your own python script that will use this module.

-## Example usage in your script (assuming you use jupyter notebooks or google collab
+## Example usage in your script (assuming you use jupyter notebooks or google collab)

 ```
 #NOTE THIS CODE IS JUST AN EXAMPLE IT WILL NOT RUN ALONE